mozilla-services/skeleton/.github/PULL_REQUEST_TEMPLATE/new_release.md

+---
+name: New Release Template
+about: A checklist for new releases title `chore: tag {version}`
+labels: ''
+assignees: ''

+---

  - [ ] Switch to the main branch.
  - [ ] `git pull` to ensure the local copy is completely up-to-date.
  - [ ] `git diff origin/main` to ensure there are no local staged or uncommitted changes.